 Montague Contemporary is pleased to present “Catch a Fire,” an exhibition of works by a diverse group of artists who each investigate and challenge the status quo, opening Thursday, January 28th (by appointment only).
-The exhibit features a diverse body of works from seven artists including Delano Dunn, Bouvy Enkobo, Shepherd Fairey, Thameur Mejri, Paul Onditi, Kate Simon, and Beatrice Wanjiku.
+The exhibit features a diverse body of works from seven artists including Delano Dunn, Bouvy Enkobo, Shepard Fairey, Thameur Mejri, Paul Onditi, Kate Simon, and Beatrice Wanjiku.

 “Catch a Fire” adopts the lens of individual experience to understand the intersectionality of the agent of change within the collective.
 Oscillating from self-examination of our social identity to challenging prescribed and untenable norms, each work is a rallying cry to re-examine our collective experience.